-&lt;sup>10 The State's policy on regional and local plans provides information on plan content requirements and is included in the State policy manual, which is accessible at e.
+&lt;sup>10 The State's policy on regional and local plans provides information on plan content requirements and is included in the State policy manual, which is accessible at demand industry sectors or occupations, as long as the contract does not limit consumer choice.
+If the selected provider of training services is not an institution of higher education, the provider must be authorized or licensed to provide training services in Nebraska or to Nebraska residents by applicable accrediting or governing authorities, which may include the Nebraska Department of Education according to the requirements of the Nebraska Private Postsecondary Career School Act.
+12 e.
 The local board is considering entering into a pay-for-performance contract and ensures that the contract is consistent with the requirements of 20 CFR § 683.510.